2024 Sukma Games: Mascot

 A revised version of the pair of Rhinoceros hornbill named "Satria" and "Satrina", with a fiercer and more realistic look than the 2016 version, was adopted as the official mascot of the 2024 Sukma Games.
 The mascots were designed by a freelance designer, Ikhbar Ruzaini Abang@Ebai who incorporates complex colouring, while staying true to the colours of the Sarawak flag — red, yellow, and black.
 The designer crafted a total of 47 different icons for the mascots, depicting them in various sports actions, with 37 icons representing different sports and 10 icons dedicated to Para Sukma events.

+Medal design

+The 2024 SUKMA Games medals featured a prominent central torch symbolising the Games itself, set against traditional Iban ethnic motifs background to honour Sarawak as the host state on the obverse side.
+The date of the event as well as the Games logo and motto are also carved on the periphery of the medal.
+The reverse side featured the image of the mascots and the Games logo and the name of the event the winning athlete receive the medal.

 Official song

 The official song of the games is entitled "Sukma Sarawak, Kesukanan dan Perpaduan" (lit.
 'Sukma Sarawak, Sportsmanship and Unity') and is composed by Kaderi Awang Lihi.
 Another version of this song is also composed for Para Sukma Games.

 Official mobile app

 On 9 August 2024, Abdul Karim Rahman Hamzah launched the official Sukma Sarawak 2024 mobile app, a first for Sukma games.
 The app contains detailed information about the Games, including event schedules, athlete profiles, results and the medal tally.
 A separate app was also created for Para Sukma Games as well.